oven-sh/bun/README.md

 **`symlink`** is typically only used for `file:` dependencies (and eventually `link:`) internally.
 To prevent infinite loops, it skips symlinking the `node_modules` folder.

-If you install with `--backend=symlink`, Node.js won't resolve node_modules of dependencies unless each dependency has it's own node_modules folder or you pass `--preserve-symlinks` to `node`.
+If you install with `--backend=symlink`, Node.js won't resolve node_modules of dependencies unless each dependency has its own node_modules folder or you pass `--preserve-symlinks` to `node`.
 See [Node.js documentation on `--preserve-symlinks`](https://nodejs.org/api/cli.html#--preserve-symlinks).

 ```bash
 rm -rf node_modules